nemke82/magento2gitpod/README.md

 - Completely rewritten menu.sh file and it's location (now in the editor area) and labeled.
 - menu.sh file updated with Magento 2 Loop cron task.
 - Added installer for Magento 2.4.1 using composer and Magento 2.4-develop using Git clone ways.

+**Changelog 2020-12-15:**
+- Command lh added.
+It provides Google lighhouse report as preview in your Gitpod tab.
+You can check demo here: